Gardens of Babur: History

 The original construction year of Bagh-e Babur is unknown.
 Relics have recently been found at the site dating to the 3rd century BC.
 "In the past caravans came from different parts carrying trade loads and they would exchange their trade loads here," according to Bagh-e Babur management.
-When Babur captured Kabul in 1504 from the Arguns he re-developed the site and used it as a guest house for special occasions, especially during the summer seasons.
+When Babur took over Kabul in 1504 from the Arghun dynasty he re-developed the site and used it as a guest house for special occasions, especially during the summer seasons.

 Since Babur had such a high rank, he would have been buried in a site that befitted him.
 The garden where it is believed Babur requested to be buried is known as Bagh-e Babur.
 Mughal rulers saw this site as significant and aided in the further development of the site and other tombs in Kabul.
-In an article written by the Aga Khan Historic Cities Programme, describes the marble screen built around the tomb of Babur by Mughal Emperor Shah Jahan in 1638 with the following inscription:
+An article written by the Aga Khan Historic Cities Programme, describes the 1638 marble screen by Shah Jahan around the tomb of Babur that:

 only this mosque of beauty, this temple of nobility, constructed for the prayer of saints and the epiphany of cherubs, was fit to stand in so venerable a sanctuary as this highway of archangels, this theatre of heaven, the light garden of the god forgiven angel king whose rest is in the garden of heaven, Zahiruddin Muhammad Babur the Conqueror.

-Inside the tomb, believed to be Babur's, in the garden.

 Although the additions of the screens by Shah Jahan contained references to Babur, Salome Zajadacz-Hastenrath, in her article "A Note on Babur's Lost Funerary and Enclosure at Kabul" suggests that Shah Jahan's work transformed Bagh-e Babur into a graveyard.
 She states that a "mosque was built on the thirteenth terrace, the terrace nearest to Mecca; the next, the fourteenth terrace, was to contain the funerary enclosure of Babur's tomb and the tombs of some of his male relatives."
 This transformation towards a proper graveyard, with an enclosure around Babur's tomb, points towards the importance of Babur.
 By enclosing Babur's tomb, Shah Jahan separates the tomb of the Emperor from others.